Retractors in local positive logic: Local positive types

-On the other hand, suppose $M$ is a local positively closed model and $a\in M^x$ pointed.
-Take $\varphi\in\LFor^x_+(\lang)$ such that $M\not\models\varphi(a)$.
-By \cite[Lemma 2.12]{rodriguez2024completeness}, we have $M\models\psi(a)$ for some $\psi\in\LFor^x_+(\lang)$ such that $\theory\models\psi\perp\varphi$.
-Thus, there is $\psi\in \ltp^M_+(a)$ such that $\{\varphi,\psi\}$ is not locally satisfiable in $\theory$.
-In other words, $\ltp^M_+(a)\wedge\varphi$ is not locally satisfiable in $\theory$.
-As $\varphi$ is arbitrary, we conclude that $\ltp^M_+(a)$ is a local positive type of $\theory$. \end{proof} \begin{coro} Let $x$ be a pointed variable and $\Gamma\subseteq\LFor^x_+(\lang)$ a subset of local positive formulas.
-Then, $\Gamma$ is a local positive type of $\theory$ if and only if $\Gamma=\ltp^M_+(a)$ for some $M\models^\pc\theory$ and $a\in M^x$. \end{coro} As an immediate consequence of \cite[Theorem 2.7]{rodriguez2024completeness} \cref{c:local positive types}, we can show that every partial local positive type on a pointed variable extends to a local positive type.
+As an immediate consequence of \cite[Theorem 2.9]{rodriguez2024completeness} and \cref{c:local positive types}, we can show that every partial \gls{lp type} on a pointed variable extends to a \gls{lp type}.
 Naturally, the same is still true for arbitrary variables, but we require an alternative argument relying on the notion of \emph{bounded satisfiability}.
-As \cref{l:boundedly satisfiable} shows, this notion is the right replacement of finite satisfiability in local logic.
+As \cref{l:boundedly satisfiable} below shows, this notion is the right replacement of finite satisfiability in local logic.
 In particular, boundedness is the necessary condition to apply compactness in local logic.